Desktop Appraisal FAQ

 Yes.
 A desktop appraisal may be completed for a new construction property.
 However, the transaction and property must comply with all desktop appraisal requirements, including that the mortgage must:

 If construction is not complete as of the effective date of the desktop appraisal, the appraiser must verify completion prior to the Settlement Date by inspecting the property and completing Form 442.
-An acceptable alternative to the appraiser provided Form 442 is the Warranty of Completion, Form 400, completed by the borrower and the builder, to evidence completion of the improvements.
+An acceptable alternative to Form 442 is Form 400, Warranty of Completion of Construction or Repairs/Alterations, completed by the borrower and the builder to evidence completion of the improvements. -

-Yes, provided the appraiser has sufficient information to identify what conditions require repair, inspection, or completion.
+Yes, provided the appraiser has sufficient information to identify what conditions require completion, repair or inspection.

 The appraiser may have this information in their files.
 Many appraisers collect builder floor plans in the market areas where they work.
 Prior appraisals, listing packages or public records may also be sources for floor plans.
 Appraisers may also obtain a floor plan produced by available scanning applications or other technology that may require the participation of parties such as real estate professionals or homeowners